Women Writing Women’s Lives

 Useful Internet Resources for US and UK Biographers

-Biographical Resources for the United States, contributed by Barbara F. McManus, The College of New Rochelle
+Biographical Resources for the United States, contributed by the late Barbara F. McManus, The College of New Rochelle

 Biographers International Organization (BIO) is an Internet-based professional association founded in 2010.
 Its mission is representing the practical interests of, and fostering community among, serious biographers, whether aspiring or already-published.
 The membership fee is reasonable and includes a subscription to The Biographer’s Craft, an online monthly, as well as such benefits as a free personal web page, access to a growing list of resources for biographers, and a membership directory that is searchable by ZIP Code.